Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "no-display"
 - @c "brackets": adds brackets to the axis, which included the following properties:
   - @c "pen": the bracket line, which includes [pen](#pen-properties) properties.
-  - @c "simplify": a bool value indicating whether to simplify the bracket's labels.
+  - @c "simplify": a boolean value indicating whether to simplify the bracket's labels.
   - @c "style": the style of the braces.\n
     Available options are:
     - @c "arrow"
     - @c "reverse-arrow"
     - @c "lines"
     - @c "curly-braces"
-    - @c "no-connection-linesrrow"
+    - @c "no-connection-lines"

   If building brackets from a dataset, use the following properties:
-  - @c "datasource": the name of the datasource to read the columns from.
+  - @c "datasource": the name of the datasource to read the columns from.\n Note that this datasource can be different from the datasource used for the first child graph if you are wanting to use different labels.
+For this situation, the
+       @c "value" variable should have the same scale as the child graph.
   - @c "variables": which include the following properties:
     - @c "label": the labels column.
     - @c "value": the values column.
 (This can be either a continous, categorical, or date column.)